apranger/degenerates/README.md

 # Draft

+### Retained vs. Drafted
+  - Players on a roster who are kept for the following season by an owner choosing to pay their new salary (prior salary + raise) are classified as *retained*
+  - Players obtained via all other means (Rookie draft, Free Agent draft, or undrafted free agent pickup) are broadly classified as *drafted*
+  - Retained players keep the classification all year, including trades and being released to the waiver wire

 ### Rookie Draft
   - Fixed order, non-snake, non-auction
   - Order determined by previous year's results using NFL system